The following post is from Michelle of Mommy Misadventures – The Dangers of Oversharing on Social Media

 Social media networks like Facebook and Twitter make it easy to help share what’s going on in your life.
 The problem is when the wrong people get hold of that information.

 Scary stuff.
-While the app is hopefully mothballed, it highlighted a lot of security risks that are associated with being on social media.
+While the app is hopefully mothballed, it highlighted many security risks associated with being on social media.
 The safest option is to simply not use social media.

 But I’ll be honest: I can’t imagine deleting my social profile.
 Luckily, you don’t have to.
 Being vigilant about safeguarding your profile – and being selective about what you share and who you share it with – can help reduce the risk of using social media.